-- Oliver is capable of making timely decisions, but may hesitate when under stress. - He usually takes time to collect supporting information and data before drawing conclusions. - Most likely, he will carefully weigh the risks of a situation before making a decision. - If he feels disorganized or ill-prepared, Oliver may delay important decisions. - He likely prefers to have a reasonable amount of time to consider significant decisions.
+- Oliver is capable of making timely decisions during sales negotiations, but may hesitate when under stress. - He usually takes time to collect supporting information and data before drawing conclusions. - Most likely, he will carefully weigh the risks of a situation before making a decision. - If he feels disorganized or ill-prepared, Oliver may delay making important decisions during the sales process. - He likely prefers to have a reasonable amount of time to consider significant decisions.

-- Encourage him to find a constructive way to evaluate ideas such as listing pros and cons. - Set a clear deadline for when you require an answer. - Give him opportunities to make smaller or less critical decisions in a more timely fashion.
+- Encourage him to find a constructive way to evaluate ideas, such as listing pros and cons. - Set a clear deadline for when you require an answer. - Give him opportunities to make smaller or less critical decisions in a more timely fashion.

-He prefers to make careful, informed decisions, but can be convinced to draw quicker conclusions when urgency is required.
+He prefers to make careful, informed decisions, but can be convinced to move quickly when urgency is required.